nfinit/databook/os/vax-vms/010-install.md

 DECwindows-related content if your VAX is expected to run headless.

 Once the optional software installation is completed, the installation procedure will ask if the system will be part of a cluster.
-For the moment, we will answer no.
+We will answer `Y` to this in order to install DECnet and gain the option to join a cluster in the future if desired.

+The installation procedure will now ask you for some of the parameters you've prepared, in particular the VAX's node name (`BOSTON`) and node address (`1.40`).
+You will then be asked whether ethernet will be used for cluster communications, to which you can answer `Y`.
+Since we are (likely) not joining this system to any existing clusters, you can provide `1` for the cluster number and a password of your choosing.
+We will also not be using our VAX as a disk server.

 The installation procedure will now begin setting up the `SYSTEM`, `SYSTEST` and `FIELD` accounts.
 Provide an appropriate password for at least `SYSTEM`,